robsontenorio/mary-ui.com/README.md

 ## Contributing

-This website is made with Laravel, Livewire, Volt and Mary.
+This website is made with Laravel, Livewire, Volt and maryUI.

 Clone the repository.